 The heated 18-metre pool – open from April to October – is set in a pretty and peaceful part of the grounds, sheltered by trim topiary, by the right wing of the main house.

 The hotel holds the distinction of having the first Susanne Kaufmann spa in France, and they heed to her philosophy of complementing treatments with regional plants and herbs.
 Spread over 450sq m in a two-storey wooden chalet on the estate, serious pampering takes place here.
 The ground floor holds the sauna, hammam and hot and cold Jacuzzis.
 And on the upper level lie four treatment rooms (one for couples) and a gym, with top-grade WaterRower equipment.
 Plus there are secluded meditation decks set on the banks of the Eure and around the pond.

 A large portion of your stay will be spent lounging in the grounds or by the pool, so bring some suitably Gallic tomes to pass the time.

-All ages welcome; the hotel has two cane strollers to borrow and the grounds are generally safe for little ones to play in, but they must be supervised near the river and pond.
+All ages welcome; the hotel has a kids' club, two strollers to borrow and the grounds are safe for little ones to play in, but they must be supervised near the river and pond.
 Baby cots or extra beds (free for under-12s) can be added to some rooms.